phipsonlab/SuperCellCyto/README.md

 SuperCellCyto is an extension of the [SuperCell R package](https://github.com/GfellerLab/SuperCell).
 Initially developed for scRNAseq data, SuperCell aggregates cells with similar transcriptomic profiles into "supercells" (also known as “metacells” in the scRNAseq literature).

-In SuperCellCyto, we have adapted the SuperCell package specifically for cytometry data and implemented within-sample supercell creation, preventing supercells from containing cells across multiple samples.
+In SuperCellCyto, we've tailored the SuperCell package to specifically cater to cytometry data:

-Additionally, we have also introduced parallel processing capabilities using a careful load balancing strategy, allowing the simultaneous creation of supercells across multiple samples, which significantly speeds up computational time.
+1. Supercells are now aggregating cells that are similar marker expressions.
+2. Supercells are now created for each individual sample.
+This adaptation ensures that each supercell encompasses cells from exclusively one sample.
+By processing each sample independently, we prevent the intermixing of cells from different samples within supercells.
+3. Multiple samples can now be processed in parallel with a custom load balancing strategy.
+This enhancement enables simultaneous generation of supercells for multiple samples, significantly reducing the computational time required for processing large datasets.

 ## Vignettes and Function Documentation